 If you need intermittent catheters, check out CompactCath!

 CompactCath produces catheters that are compact, discreet, and convenient.

+CompactCath’s catheters are discreet and easy to use.
 The catheters are pocket-sized, no-touch, and pre-lubricated with anti-bacterial silicone oil.
-Customers have reported to have fewer infections since using CompactCath.
-CompactCath gives control back to you by giving you one less thing to worry about.
+Our customers have shared that they experienced fewer infections since using CompactCath.
+CompactCath is an innovative catheter product that gives control back to you!

-Read our raving reviews on reviews.io, and request free samples!
+Read our raving reviews on reviews.io, and request free samples with the button above.